shurcooL/SLA/README.md

 Applicability
 -------------

-This SLA applies to all Go packages under the `github.com/shurcooL/...` namespace, with the exception of:
+This SLA applies to all Go packages under the following namespaces:

+-	`github.com/shurcooL/...`
+-	`github.com/goxjs/...`

+with the exception of:

 -	`github.com/shurcooL/play/...`
 -	`github.com/shurcooL/Conception-go/...`